Amazon river dolphin: Subspecies

-Biology and ecology

 Description

 The Amazon river dolphin is the largest river dolphin.
 Adult males reach a maximum length and weight of 2.55 m (average 2.32 m) and 185 kg (average 154 kg), while females reach a length and weight of 2.15 m (mean 2 m) and 150 kg (average 100 kg).
 It has very evident sexual dimorphism, with males measuring and weighing between 16% and 55% more than females, making it unique among river dolphins, where females are generally larger than males.

 The texture of the body is robust and strong but flexible.
 Unlike in oceanic dolphins, the cervical vertebrae are not fused, allowing the head to turn 90 degrees.
 The flukes are broad and triangular, and the dorsal fin, which is keel-shaped, is short in height but very long, extending from the middle of the body to the caudal region.
 The pectoral fins are large and paddle-shaped.
 The length of its fins allows the animal to perform a circular movement, allowing for exceptional maneuverability to swim through the flooded forest but decreasing its speed.

 The body color varies with age.
 Newborns and the young have a dark grey tint, which in adolescence transforms into light grey, and in adults turns pink as a result of repeated abrasion of the skin surface.
 Males tend to be pinker than females due to more frequent trauma from intra-species aggression.
 The color of adults varies between solid and mottled pink and in some adults the dorsal surface is darker.
 It is believed that the difference in color depends on the temperature, water transparency, and geographical location.
-There is one albino on record, kept in an aquarium in Germany.
+There was one albino on record, kept in Duisburg Zoo's dolphinarium.
+However, as of 2020, this specimen and one other have died.

 The skull of the species is slightly asymmetrical compared to the other toothed whales.
 It has a long, thin snout, with 25 to 28 pairs of long and slender teeth to each side of both jaws.
 Dentition is heterodont, meaning that the teeth differ in shape and length, with differing functions for both grabbing and crushing prey.
 Anterior teeth are conical and later have ridges on the inside of the crown.
 Despite small eyes, the species seems to have good eyesight in and out of the water.
 It has a melon on the head, the shape of which can be modified by muscular control when used for biosonar.
 Breathing takes place every 30 to 110 seconds.